 The department houses the world’s foremost center dedicated to understanding the critical role of hydrates in energy production as well as their potential for energy storage and CO2 sequestration (Carolyn Koh, Amadeu Sum).
 The department also hosts the Colorado Institute for Energy, Materials and Computational Science (CIEMACS), which focuses on problems at the nexus of energy, materials and scientific computing.
 Another core strength of the department is in the applications of membranes and catalysis to carbon capture (Jennifer Wilcox), fuel cells (Herring), hydrogen purification (Way), as well as the design and synthesis of novel materials (Moises Carreon, Diego Gomez-Gualdron) for these applications.

 Faculty with expertise in bioengineering (Nanette Boyle, Kevin Cash, Melissa Krebs, David Marr, Keith Neeves) have research programs in biosensors, drug delivery, tissue engineering, lab-on-a-chip devices,and metabolic engineering.
 Much of this research is done in collaboration with regional medical institutions such as the Children’s Hospital of Colorado.
 The Mines Polymers and Complex Fluids (MPAC) group includes members of CBE (Marr, Neeves, Joseph Samaniuk, Ning Wu) and the Chemistry Department who focus on fundamental and applied research in soft matter.

+Students, at both the undergraduate and graduate level, are essential members of the department’s research groups.
 More details on specific research projects may be found on individual faculty pages.